During the Fair

 Get in the zone.

-There are a ton of distracting noises and movements during Education Career Day.
+There are a ton of distracting noises and movements during a career fair.
 Keep the focus on the recruiter and your conversation.

 Speak clearly and slowly.
 Pause slightly between statements to make sure your connection is good and there's no lag.